NATAN’s management team is made up of seasoned professionals, each with years of expertise and proven track records in their fields .

 Udi Cohen leads initiatives in education and social impact development and is a key member of the core professional team.
 Udi is a professional educator, experienced in both formal and non-formal education.
 He has a rich history of social activism and volunteering, both in Israel and abroad.
-Currently, Udi is Director of Education at the Gan Haim preschool and kindergarten, affiliated with The Israel Movement for Reform and Progressive Judaism.
+Currently, Udi is Jerusalem Director of Kids4Peace, an NGO bringing together Israeli and Palestinian youth.
 In 2017 Udi served as NATAN’s Head of Mission on Lesbos island, Greece, where he oversaw the OHF Community and Education Center for refugees and served as liaison with the UNHCR as well as local and international NGOs.
 He holds BA and MA degrees in Education and Jewish Studies from The Hebrew University of Jerusalem and the University of Sydney; a teaching certificate for early childhood education; and an MA from The Hebrew University of Jerusalem in the management of non-profit organizations.

 Itzik Aharoni serves as Treasurer and Human Resources Manager.
 Itzik is one of the founding members of NATAN, a lifelong humanitarian and community activist with extensive global experience.
 From 2005 – 2015 Itzik was a Board Member and active volunteer at Brit Olam – International Volunteering and Development.
 In 2004, Itzik helped found NATAN, where he serves as Treasurer, Board Member and Head of Volunteer HR.
 In addition to taking a central role in planning disaster relief operations, Itzik also leads HR recruiting, interviewing and vetting volunteers for active assignments.
 In 2004-2005 Itzik headed the Tsunami relief operation in Sri Lanka.
 Then, in 2008, Itzik headed the refugee aid operation in Georgia.
 Previously, Itzik served as Regional Manager, Northern and Central regions, of the Israel Association of Community Centers.
 Itzik holds a BA in Behavioral Sciences from Ben Gurion University, Israel and an MA in Business Administration from the University of Manchester Extension Program, where he graduated with honors.